webdevholland/100-days-of-code/log.md

 * Context has to do with objects.
 * As with scope, confusion over context can lead to problems with code.
 * Even though may be too early at this stage to learn about scope & context, still good to keep these in mind as you're debugging your code.
-* Keyword 'this' is introduced --> allows flexibility.
+* Keyword 'this' is introduced --> is flexible esp. when used with '.call' method (to be covered in next log entry).
-* 'this' points to function that is executing.
+* 'this' points to object executing function.

 **Thoughts:**
 * Tried something new:  watched video straight through without pausing while taking *handwritten* notes.
 Then, later on, transferred notes to this repo's log.md.
 Replayed relevant parts of video to fill in any gaps in log.md as well as recreate video's code in CodePen.
 Think I like this new way better instead of watching video for first time while updating log.md and working on Pen.